phasorpy/phasorpy-homepage/index.rst

 - July 1, 2023: `Christoph Gohlke <https://github.com/cgohlke>`_ joins the PhasorPy project.

-- Sept, 2022: A `grant from the Chan Zuckerberg Initiative
+- Sept 2022: A `grant from the Chan Zuckerberg Initiative
   <https://chanzuckerberg.com/eoss/proposals/phasorpy-a-python-library-for-phasor-analysis-of-flim-and-spectral-imaging/>`_
   is awarded to Leonel Malacrida and Enrico Gratton for the development of the PhasorPy library and community.